mattgerken/built-environment-summary/README.md

 <h1 align="center"> Key Findings from Built Environment Data Tool </h1>

 The [Built Environment Indicators and Health Interactive Map Tool](https://github.com/mattgerken/dc-built-environment-map-tool) originated as an October 2023 Data Science @ DC Hacktoberfest project.
-The tool sheds light on the relationship between the built environment and public health outcomes in the District of Columbia; it incorporates 41 data measures categorized into 9 Drivers (Education, Employment, Financial Institutions, Housing, Transportation, Food Environment, Medical Care, Outdoor Environment, and Community Safety) utilizing 48 datasets on Open Data DC.
-I provide my analysis of key findings from the tool below.
+The tool sheds light on the relationship between the built environment and public health outcomes in the District of Columbia; it incorporates 41 data measures categorized into the following 9 Drivers utilizing 48 datasets on Open Data DC:

+* Education
+* Employment
+* Financial Institutions
+* Housing
+* Transportation
+* Food Environment
+* Medical Care
+* Outdoor Environment
+* Community Safety

+My analysis below summarizes key findings from the tool.

 # Overall Findings